Battle of Kringen: Order of battle

 Ramsay had as captains George Sinclair, George Hay, and Sir Henry Bruce.
 As the Scottish forces progressed southward, they were reportedly followed by Norwegian scouts.
 The Scottish forces included two companies on foot, commanded by George Sinclair and Ramsay.
-In recent years, it has been argued that the Scots were lightly armed but this is not probable and the bodies were looted afterwards for weapons and belongings.
+In recent years, it has been argued that the Scots were generally unarmed.
 The Norwegians were armed with swords, spears, axes, scythes, a few muskets, and some crossbows.

 According to folklore, the force of the Scottish troops was between 900 and 1,100 or more, but historians generally discount the estimate, placing the probable strength as low as 300.
 The strength of the Norwegian militia troops is estimated to have been no more than 500.